When a Mars Simulation Goes Wrong

 Psychological screenings can only predict so much.
 “Sometimes people look really good on paper and they might even interview well, but if there’s a big red flag on that screening, it gives one pause,” Shiro said.
 “There’ve been people we’ve ruled out because of that.”

-During the mission, crews make regular trips outside of the habitat to explore the volcanic terrain in their spacesuits.
-To prepare them for this extravehicular activity, or EVA, Shiro leads participants on excursions across the rugged landscape soon after they arrive in Hawaii.
+During the mission, crews make regular trips outside of the habitat to explore the volcanic terrain in their space suits.
+To prepare them for this EVA, Shiro leads participants on excursions across the rugged landscape soon after they arrive in Hawaii.
 “Three days in the field in those conditions is a good way to get to know people,” he said.
-“There’s people that I think, eh, I wonder how that one’s gonna do.
+“There’s people that I think, ‘Eh, I wonder how that one’s gonna do.’
 Usually, that gut feeling, there’s something to it.”

 A real mission to Mars would likely require crews to train together for months, maybe even years—far longer than the nine days of training that mission six had, Shiro said.
 Crew members would be put through a multitude of stressful situations to test their reactions.
 “You would tease out any red flags before you even left Earth,” Shiro said.